Indigo: Indigo as a dye

-Indigofera tinctoria and related species were cultivated in East Asia, Egypt, India, Bangladesh and Peru in antiquity.
+Indigofera tinctoria and related species were cultivated in West Africa, East Asia, Egypt, India, Bangladesh and Peru in antiquity.
 The earliest direct evidence for the use of indigo dates to around 4000 BC and comes from Huaca Prieta, in contemporary Peru.
 Pliny the Elder mentions India as the source of the dye after which it was named.
 It was imported from there in small quantities via the Silk Road.